 A Guide to Having Android Apps Running on Your PC

 You probably think that in order to run Android apps, you are going to need a tab or a smartphone.
 However, Android is a developer-friendly operating system (OS).
-It means that you can run Android apps for PC if you just know how to do it.
 You can tweak around a new app you’ve just created and see how it goes when it is live or you may just want to play your favorite smartphone games on a bigger screen.
 Whatever reasons you might have, knowing this trick will improve your experience in using the OS.
 So, stick with us!

 Get an Emulator

 Installing an emulator might be an easy task, but setting it up so that it matches your hardware can get a bit complicated.
 And we are talking about Android Studio, here.
 Google officially released it to accommodate app developers to test out their pre-live works.
 Besides, installing APK needs to be done manually by copying the downloaded files to the target directory.
 It is too complicated to use if you just want to play a game or run a social media app on your PC.

 Second, Bluestack App Player is your best choice if you want to run Android apps on your PC without modifying them.
 However, it has some limitation on creating the “Layer Cake” between the Android OS and your Windows.
 Consequently, you might experience occasional crashes.
 Besides, it is still not compatible with some games that utilize the tilting detection feature of smartphones.

 Install an Android OS

 If you use Android apps for the long term and you direly need it to be smooth and fluid, then you need a PC OS/port that can integrate with the Android system.
 Basically, it will make your computer one giant smartphone.
 And your best choices for this purpose are the Android-x86 Project and Remix OS.